 Beyond your opinion that your child is better off living with you in that it is in her best interests to remain in your care primarily, you also have concerns about your ex-spouse's mental health.
 These are not merely concerns expressed by a frustrated parent, either.
-Your ex-spouse seeks clinical care for mental health impairments, takes medication and has displayed issues with anger and emotional control.
+Your ex-spouse seeks clinical care for mental health impairments, takes medication, and has displayed anger and emotional control issues.
 Not only do these issues negatively impact your marriage, but they have negatively impacted your ex-spouse in the workplace and socially.
-The bottom line is that you have legitimate concerns about how his mental health it would impact his ability to be the primary conservator of your child.
+The bottom line is that you have legitimate concerns about how his mental health would affect your child's ability to be the primary conservator.

-in a joint managing conservatorship parents share rights and duties related to their child
+in a joint managing conservatorship, parents share rights and duties related to their child

-Neglect and abuse have brought about CPS involvement
+Neglect and abuse have brought about CPS involvement.

 How well are you able to care for your child?

 This is the bottom-line question that a judge would need to ask in any child custody case.
 Considering all of the relevant factors in your case, the simple analysis that would need to be done is which parent is better suited to care for your child?
 If you found yourself in a situation where your ex-husband was asking for primary custody of your child, and you are asking for sole custody of your child, then the judge can choose to grant either request or do something in the middle.
 By in the middle, I mean that they could decide to maintain custody similarly to have your child as he holds now with slight changes.